fac25/week7-seasonal-calendar/README.md

 Seasonal produce generally requires fewer chemicals and the food miles are often significantly lower as product is grown more locally.
 This keeps the environmental impact, as well as the cost lower.

-The other websites showing a seasonal calendar don't have displays the data in an engaging way.
+Other websites showing a seasonal calendar don't display the data in an engaging way.

 ## Project scope